sdiehl/wiwinwlh/tutorial.md

 $ curl https://get-ghcup.haskell.org -sSf | sh
 ```

-This can be used to manage multiple version of GHC installed locally.
+This can be used to manage multiple versions of GHC installed locally.

 ```bash
 $ ghcup install 8.6.5